Fall-2025-COMP163/project-2-TChaplain/README.md

 - Additional character classes beyond the three required
 - More weapon types with different properties
 - Enhanced special abilities with unique effects

+## Project Summary

+This project implements a simple character system demonstrating inheritance, polymorphism, method overriding, and composition.
+The classes included are:

+- Character (base class)

+- Player (inherits from Character)

+- Warrior, Mage, Rogue (each inherits from Player)

+- Weapon (used through composition)

+Each character type has its own stats and a unique special ability.

+🌟 Bonus Creative Features

+- Weapon Composition Examples: Created example weapons (Iron Sword, Magic Staff, Steel Dagger) and displayed their stats using display_info().

+- Clear Stat Displays: display_stats() prints character stats in a clean, readable format, including class, level, and experience for players.

+- Polymorphism Demonstration: Loops through multiple characters attacking the same target to showcase method overriding in action.

+If you want, I can tailor this list to match what YOU actually added.

+🤖 AI Usage Documentation

+The following AI assistance was used:

+- ChatGPT provided debugging help to fix issues based on failing pytest messages.

+- ChatGPT assisted with adding comments to the final code.

+## All code was tested, verified, written, and understood by me.

+1. Run the main program

+This allows you to see character stats, basic attacks, special abilities, weapons, and the sample battle system.

+- python project2_starter.py

+2. Run the automated tests

+To ensure all requirements are met:

+- python -m pytest tests/ -v

+You can also run individual test files:

+- python -m pytest tests/test_inheritance.py -v
+- python -m pytest tests/test_special_abilities.py -v
+- python -m pytest tests/test_method_overriding.py -v